BBK-SDP-2015-emassa01/individual/README.md

 --> TESTING
 * As the project required the modification of existing code, there was no Test Driven Development.
 * I started testing this project using System.out.println statements and this was more comprehensively tested with the use of J-Unit tests which helped to identify the sources of code-errors.
+*I remove println() statements towards the end of testing *I used reflection to test the private methods in the Translator class (scan() and scanInt()).

 --> EXTENDING THE SML
 * As the program is extended, instructions must have the convention class name 'instruction' with a capitalised first letter + "Instruction".
 For example, for an 'add' instruction, the class name must be "AddInstruction".

+Thanks & Enjoy!

+Project Description:

 WHAT THE SML DOES